 Where to Eat

 In the spirit of equal opportunity, please refer to this list courtesy of ExploreDumaguete for a complete list of restaurants and food services in the city.
 But during our stop, we dined in at Jo’s Chicken Inato beside Silliman University and took a brief coffee stop at Cafe Antonio near Rizal Boulevard.
+It is also a must-try to check-out the popular sea-side local restaurants, namely, Hayahay Tree House Bar, Lab-as Seafood Restaurant and the newly-opened Lantaw Native Restaurant.

 Where to Stay